What Is a Criminal Threat Charge?

 - CA PC 422 Criminal Threats raises many constitutional free speech issues that serve as one basis for a strong defense.

-Felony Criminal Threat
+Felony Criminal Threat in California

 The conviction for a felony criminal threat is a strike offense.
 In addition to serving up to four years in state prison the strike enhances the punishment considerably.